cmayoracurzio/rest-api-express/README.md

 # Backlog

-- User routes
-- Message routes
-- Check that everything is RESTful
-- Error handling (with middleware?)
-- Other middleware and CORS
+- More production-ready considerations (testing, linter, versioning, more middleware and CORS, API documentation)
-- In-line comments
-- README.md file
-- External documentation
-- Testing
-- Linter
-- Versioning
-- Logging and monitoring
+- Update README.md and publish repo
-- Review how to deploy things in production (e.g., Dockerfile for server, what to do for database, etc.)

 # RESTful API with TypeScript and Express.js